Arelera/livres/backend/README.md

 npm start
 ```

 This will start a server on `http://localhost:3001`.
+You can just run the app using the backend without running the frontend seperately as the backend already sends the frontend build using `express.static`.

 ## How to use the api